 When should you register?

-You can register up to two months before the first payday but no sooner than that.
-If you pay an employee before you receive their ERN, you can still run the payroll, provided you keep a copy of the payment details and send a late full payment submission to HMRC.
+If you pay an employee before receiving the ERN, you can still run the payroll, provided you keep a copy of the payment details and submit a late Full Payment Submission (FPS) to HMRC once the number arrives.

 Director of a limited company